Geetanjali Misra

 Geetanjali Misra is the co-founder and executive director of Creating Resources for Empowerment in Action, a women's rights and non-governmental organization based in New Delhi.
 Geetanjali has worked at an activist, grant-making and policy levels on issues of sexuality, reproductive health, gender, human rights and gender-based violence.
-Presently, she is on the Amnesty International Gender Task Force, Spotlight Civil Society reference group and a board member of Astraea Lesbian Foundation for Justice.
+Presently, she is a member of the Amnesty International Gender Task Force, the Spotlight Civil Society reference group and a board member of Astraea Lesbian Foundation for Justice.